Culture, Evolution And Perpetual War:

 Post Modern Critique

 Striving to rise, Laocoon is pulled down.
-Attempting to break free, he is confined–snakes coiling round arms and thighs ever more tightly, so that no amount of effort can set him free.
-Around him, the citadel of Troy erupts into flaming ruins, and its people shall soon be slaughtered, or marched into ignominious captivity.
+Attempting to break free, he is confined.
+Pythons coil round his arms and thighs ever more tightly.
+Around him, the city of Troy erupts into flaming ruins.
+Its people shall soon be slaughtered, or marched into ignominious captivity.

-Together they swam, slithered, trotted or stumbled forward through the eons, undergoing the periodic costume and scenic changes scripted by chance, death and change: as filter feeders, bloodsuckers, or toothy sets of murderous jaws; now amphibian, now reptile, and most recently as mammal…replicating the digestive tube format in myriad variations until together they arrived at last as Australopithecus, somewhere very near the threshold of this modern world.
+Together they swam, slithered, trotted or stumbled forward through the eons, undergoing periodic costume changes scripted by chance, death and change: filter feeders, bloodsuckers, or toothy sets of murderous jaws.
+Now amphibian, now reptile, and most recently as mammal…replicating the digestive tube format in myriad variations… until they arrived at last, somewhere very near the threshold of this modern world.

 3: Masters of Illusion: Ascending-Descending

-Each generation, a new cast of characters queues to be baptized at the banks of the river Lethe.
-Under the spell of forgetfulness, they wade out yet again to commence another rudderless drift into war.
+Each generation, a new cast of characters queues at the banks of the river Lethe.
+Under the spell of forgetfulness, they wade out into the purling reddish current…preparing to commence another rudderless drift into war…

-The idea of a god who looks, acts and thinks like humans was a boldly successful power strategy.
-It was bold because it was so risky, so logically preposterous, so easily exposed by the critical faculty as a fabrication.
+The idea of a god who looks, acts and thinks like humans was a spectacular innovation.
+It was so risky!
+So logically preposterous!
+So easily exposed by the critical faculty as a ridiculous fabrication…

-5: Akhenaten vs. Henry 8: Hellions or Saints?
+8: Akhenaten vs. Henry VIII: Hellions or Saints?

-Much like the Northwest Indians who believed the ground they trod upon was the composite of the spirits of ancestors long gone, modern humans also tread upon the ancients.
-The corridors of the Pentagon, the doorway into the oval office, the coiling spires of the Kremlin, the hypnostyle hall at Karnak–these are the stone flowers that spring from the fecund, ancient earth, reminding us that the secret of all renewal is return.
+Much like the Northwest Indians who believed the ground they trod was the composite of the spirits of ancestors long gone, we also tread upon the ancients.
+The corridors of the Pentagon, the doorway into the oval office, the coiling spires of the Kremlin, the Hypostyle hall at Karnak–these are a few of the stony flowers that spring from the fecund, ancient earth, reminding us that the secret of all renewal is return…

 Sophocles’ Oedipus Rex is not a biography, is not tied to reality in any way.
-It is not about justice, not about merit, not about Laius’ misbehavior, not about Apollo, not about rashness or egotism, not about the consequences of over-reaching…It is a dumb show whose masked, puppet-like actors go through the motions of a bizarre legend in order to lead us to a single, overwhelming question: Should a man dare to take control of his own life?
+It is not about Justice, not about Merit, not about Laius’ misbehavior, not about Apollo, not about rashness or egotism, not even about the consequences of over-reaching…It is a dumb show whose masked, puppet-like actors go through the motions of a bizarre legend that leads us to a single, overwhelming question: Should a man dare to take control of his own life?

-From his seat within the womb-like sanctuary, Lincoln gazes out over an enormous reflecting pool–a national birth canal–to contemplate the distant, Moby-like immensity of Washington’s engendering obelisk.
-Dozens of times larger than its pharaonic progenitors, this icon towers erect from its artificial mons in primal, phallic triumph over the fecund marketplaces of a capitalistic, postmodern world…
+From his seat within a womb-like sanctuary, Abraham Lincoln gazes out over an enormous Reflecting Pool–a national birth canal–to contemplate the distant, Moby-like immensity of Washington’s obelisk.
+Dozens of times larger than its Pharaonic progenitors, it towers erect from its artificial mons in primal, phallic triumph over the marketplaces of the world…

 The pile of guts was a black blob of flies that buzzed like a saw.
 After a while these flies found Simon.
 Gorged, they alighted by his runnels of sweat and drank.
 They tickled under his nostrils and played leap frog on his thighs.
 They were black, and iridescent green without number; and in front of Simon, the Lord of the Flies hung on his stick and grinned…